Ahmad Black

-Ahmad Black (born December 12, 1988) is a former American football safety who played for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football for the University of Florida, and was a member of a BCS National Championship team.
-Black was drafted by the Buccaneers in the fifth round of the 2011 NFL Draft.
+Ahmad Black (born December 12, 1988) is an American former professional football player who was a safety for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Florida Gators, and was a member of a BCS National Championship team.
+Black was selected by the Buccaneers in the fifth round of the 2011 NFL draft.
 Black officially retired from the NFL on April 9, 2017.

-Early years
+Early life

 Black was born in Lakeland, Florida, and he attended Lawton Chiles Middle Academy and later Lakeland High School.
 As a sophomore playing for the Florida Class 5A high school football powerhouse Lakeland Dreadnaughts, he recorded 71 tackles and 10 interceptions, and 71 tackles with six interceptions as a junior.
 As a Dreadnaught senior, Black recorded 82 tackles and four interceptions.

 College career

 Black accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2007 to 2010.

 As a freshman, Black played in seven games as a cornerback for the Gators and recorded seven tackles.
 As a sophomore in 2008, Black started all 14 games at strong safety and made 59 tackles and seven interceptions for 191 return yards and two touchdowns, and was recognized as a second-team All-Southeastern Conference (SEC) selection.
 Black caught his seventh interception in the Gators' 24–14 win over the Oklahoma Sooners in the 2009 BCS National Championship Game.

 Following his senior season in 2010, he was a first-team All-SEC selection and received first-team All-American honors from Rivals.com and second-team honors from the Associated Press.
 To end his college career, he had two interceptions, returning one 80 yards for a touchdown against Penn State in the Outback Bowl, earning Player of the Game honors.